menu_homemenu_national_newsmenu_local_newsmenu_entertainmentmenu_classifiedThis week's paper

 SAN DIEGO — The U.S. Navy’s proposal to revitalize the 70.3-acre Naval Base Point Loma Old Town Campus to provide new facilities for Naval Information Warfare Systems Command (NAVWAR) continues to move forward.
 The Navy is working closely with selected developer Manchester Financial Group/Edgemoor Infrastructure & Real Estate (Manchester/Edgemoor) to potentially revitalize the Navy’s Old Town Campus in San Diego, California.
 Read more....

-Prepare for VA’s secure sign-in changes coming in 2025
+Prepare for VA’s secure sign-in changes in 2025

 VA is committed to making it as easy as possible for veterans to manage their benefits and health care online while protecting their identities and data.